Caleb Williams propels No. 5 USC past Notre Dame 38-27

-Tahj Washington caught an early TD pass from Williams while USC (11-1, No. 6 CFP) snapped its four-game losing streak in its famed intersectional rivalry with the Fighting Irish (8-4, No. 15 CFP).
+Tahj Washington caught an early TD pass from Williams while USC (11-1, No. 6 CFP) ended its four-game losing streak in its famed intersectional rivalry with the Irish (8-4, No. 15 CFP).
+The Coliseum was packed with fans of both teams, but USC’s faithful had a night that recalled this long-struggling program’s glittering past.

+“I don’t know how long it’s been since it was like that,” Riley said.
+“I haven’t been here before (this season), but man, it was electric in there.
+That’s what I remember watching as a young kid. … These guys have brought it to life.”

-The night felt like a Heisman coronation for Williams, who iced the win on his third rushing touchdown with 2:35 to play by sprinting 16 yards through the heart of the Notre Dame defense for the 44th total TD of his incredible season.
-Williams struck a Heisman pose on the USC sideline after a score in the first half, and he was serenaded with frequent chants of “Heisman!
-Heisman!” from the Coliseum crowd.
+The night felt like a Heisman coronation for Williams, who iced it with 2:35 to play by sprinting 16 yards through the heart of the defense for his school-record 44th total TD.
+Williams was serenaded with frequent chants of “Heisman!
+Heisman!” from the Coliseum crowd, which has cheered seven previous Heisman winners in this school’s fabled history.

+“I’ve never seen nothing like it,” Washington said.
+“The things he does on a consistent basis … he deserves it.
+He got the crown, you know what I mean?”

-Although USC is headed to Pac-12 title game in Las Vegas on Friday, the revitalized Trojans first kept their CFP hopes intact with this victory — and even got a boost from LSU’s loss to Texas A&M during this game.
+Although USC is headed to Pac-12 title game in Las Vegas on Friday to face No. 14 Utah, the revitalized Trojans first kept their CFP hopes intact with this victory — and even got a boost from LSU’s loss to Texas A&M during this game.
 USC became the first team to gain 400 yards and to score more than 32 points this season against the Irish while completing its first 11-win regular season since 2008.

+“I think we’re as good as any team, and I’m not just talking about today,” Williams said.
+“We thought we were a great team, and we got to show it tonight.”

+Drew Pyne passed for 318 yards and hit Michael Mayer for two of his three TDs for the Irish, whose five-game winning streak ended in their regular-season finale under new coach Marcus Freeman.

 Austin Jones rushed for a career-high 154 yards as USC never trailed, but never pulled away from the tenacious Irish.